mohammedbakr/k8-go-comm/README.md

 ### Make bucket and upload file

-To start a connection and upload a file, please check [minioUploead directory](examples/minioUploead)
+To start a connection and upload a file, please check [minioUpload directory](examples/minioUpload)

 ### Get the object from the bucket